-◘ Figure.
-B-14 illustrates the ratios in the representation as pyramids, based on the number of species (left, assumption 10 million) and estimated mass (right).
+◘ Fig. B-14 illustrates the ratios in the representation as pyramids, based on the number of species (left, assumption 10 million) and estimated mass (right).
 Consumers, with their high diversity, comprise about 69% of the species, whereas plants comprise only about 5%.
 However, the latter are the most important structural elements in all terrestrial communities.
-Our own food, clothing and medical care also rely to a considerable extent on plants (Barthlott et al 2014).
+Our own food, clothing and medical care also rely to a considerable extent on plants (Barthlott et al. 2014).

 The most important normative instrument in the field of biodiversity is the Convention on Biological Diversity (CBD), which was adopted at the UN Conference on Environment and Development in Rio de Janeiro in 1992.
 Currently, 192 countries (including Afghanistan and the European Union) are members of this convention.
 All UN member states, with the exception of the USA, Somalia and North Korea, have ratified the Convention in an internationally binding manner.
 The Convention contains three main objectives: a) protection of biodiversity, b) sustainable use of its components, c) equitable sharing of benefits arising from access to genetic resources: The so-called "Access and Benefit-Sharing (ABS)".
 Biodiversity faces a constant threat despite global efforts, such as the 2002 global treaty to reduce biodiversity loss by 2010 (the so-called '2010 Target'), which was not achieved; or the Nagoya Summit of the CBD Convention in 2010, which also included a strategic plan, and the so-called '20 Aichi Target' (for more details see Erdelen 2014).
 Great hopes are currently linked to the establishment of the IPBES (Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services) in 2012, which, like the IPCC (Intergovernmental Panel on Climate Change), coordinates global activities in the field of biodiversity.
 In addition, a paradigm shift in the Green Global Agenda could accelerate our efforts to reduce biodiversity loss (Barthlott & Rafiqpoor 2016).

+As regards the protection of biodiversity, the EESC (European Economic and Social Committee) recently stressed that there is no shortage of laws, regulations, political declarations and recommendations in the EU.
+The problem is the lack of implementation.
+This whole judicial framework is not worth the paper on which it is written as long as it is not transformed into real action, it was concluded.
+The Commission has the tools and means, to encourage the Member States to stick to their obligations.
+This failure is a sign of the Commission's and Member States' lack of political willingness and cooperation (www.eesc.europa.eu).
+But this can be observed worldwide.

 ◘ Fig. B-13 Estimated species numbers.
 10 million different species are estimated to exist on Earth, but only 1.8 million of these have been scientifically recorded and described: (80% of the species on our planet are unknown (from Barthlott & Rafiqpoor 2016).

-◘ Fig. B-14 Percentages of producers, consumers and destroyers in terms of their biomass and biodiversity (from Barthlott & Rafiqpoor 2016).
+◘ Fig. B-14 Percentages of producers, consumers and decomposers in terms of their biomass and biodiversity (from Barthlott & Rafiqpoor 2016).

 8.1 The uneven global distribution of biodiversity

 The extraordinary differences in the number of species per unit area in the different geographical regions of the earth are astonishing.
 On one hectare of a Siberian taiga, the forest may be formed by only one tree species.
 On the same area of a rainforest in Amazonian Ecuador, up to more than 300 tree species with BHD >10 cm may grow (Valencia & Balslev 1994) (► Fig. B-36).
-For comparison, it should be noted that only 40 tree species are native to the entire Federal Republic of Germany (Bundesrepublik Deutschland) (area 375,121 km2).
+For comparison, it should be noted that only 40 tree species are native to the entire Federal Republic of Germany (area 375,121 km2).